cloudnative-certification/adityas-cka-practice/Create Cluster using Kubeadm.md

  192.168.x.xxx.
 That is the ip address of the VM]

  kubeadm config images pull
- kubeadm init –apiserver-advertise-address= --pod-network-cidr=192.168.0.0/16 [Copy the last part of the output.
+ kubeadm init –apiserver-advertise-address $(hostname -i) --pod-network-cidr=192.168.0.0/16 [Copy the last part of the output.
 That would be used by worker nodes to join the master node]

  mkdir -p $HOME/.kube
  sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config